m-ke/3dio-website/CONTRIBUTING.md

 Please provide the following information:
 * **How to Reproduce**<br>
   Describe in a few steps the actions to make the bug appear.
-Plaese provide a URL so that know where to start from.
-This information is crutial for us in order to reproduce the bug and localize it.
+Please provide a URL or a code snippet if available so that we know where to start from.
+This information is crucial for us in order to reproduce the bug and localize it.
 * **Actual Result**<br>
   Describe the bug in a few words.
-This will help us to understand whether we need to
+You can also attach a screenshot / screenshot of the errors in your browser console if these are relevant.
 * **Expected Result**<br>
   Describe what you would expect to happen.